iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 2 - Get IR Proximity Values without Timestamp Response

 Response to Get IR Proximity Values without Timestamp packet.
+This command is only supported in protocol version 1.5 or greater.

 <table>
   <tr>